RoseauTechnologies/Roseau_Load_Flow/doc/usage/Connecting_Elements.md

 ... )
 ```

-At this point, all the elements are connected, but they do not belong to a network:
+At this point, all the elements are connected, but none belong to a network:

 ```pycon
 >>> load.network